ucsb-cs156/cs156-guide/1-legacy-code-projects/2-establishing-projects.md

 In focusing on professional software practices, we generally look for the following when choosing the tech stack for the course:

 * The underlying languages and frameworks are **modern** and **widely used**.

-  * This means that the languages taught here are still prevalent in much of the industry today, and students are likely to encounter it again in the future.
+  This generally means that the languages taught here are still prevalent in much of the industry today, and students are likely to encounter it again in the future.

 * The underlying languages and frameworks are **open source**.

-  * Generally, software that is open sourced will have robust documentation, which can include Stack Overflow discussions and official bug / issue reports.
+  Generally, software that is open sourced will have robust documentation, which can include Stack Overflow discussions and official bug / issue reports.
 These can heavily aid students' and staff's ability to debug issues.

 * All languages, frameworks, and development tools must be **free to use**.

-  * All of the tools used in this class must be free to use, at least for this class.
-This can include free tiers that cover all class usage, or student discounts that can be applied to make paid features free (such as the GitHub Student Developer Pack).
+  All of the tools used in this class must be free to use, at least for this class, without the need to input a credit card.
+This can include free tiers that cover all class usage, or student / instructor discounts that can be applied to make paid features free (such as the GitHub Student Developer Pack).

+* All frameworks should be **testable through a unit testing framework**.

+  Through the work of former TA Scott Chow, testing is now an integral part of this course and our mission to introduce students to professional software development practices.
+Students are encouraged to thoroughly unit test any code they write so the codebase be more easily maintained by future iterations of the course.